 · Lethbridge’s Canadian Centre for Behavioral Neuroscience (CCBN).

 Campus Alberta Neuroscience currently works in the areas of Computational Neuroscience, Depression, Healthy Brain Aging and Dementia, Multiple Sclerosis, Nervous System Injury, Neuroimaging, as well as the intersections of Pain, Opioids, and Cannabis.

-Our network will help accelerate new research advances, both of pure discovery and those with the potential for translation into new products and protocols.
-We will help create in Alberta the world’s best destination for brain scientists.
-And we will push for new and more ways for students and researchers to work and learn and discover — together.
+Our network helps accelerate new research advances, both of pure discovery and those with the potential for translation into new products and protocols.
+We aim to help make Alberta the world’s premier destination for brain scientists.
+Together, our organization and partners push towards creating new ways for students, researchers, and industry to work, learn, and innovate collaboratively.